Save a Child

 Armed conflict affects one in 10 children and over the past few decades, many urban areas have become direct targets, often producing large numbers of casualties that outstrip the ability of the local health care system to provide the required care.
 The destruction of medical and public health infrastructures make it difficult to treat sick or injured children and not enough focus is placed on providing adequate care by professionals with expertise in paediatric emergency medicine.
 Children with acute or chronic medical conditions are often equally at risk as those with traumatic injuries and the high mortality of these patients suggests that untreated medical conditions can be more lethal than the weapons of war.

 Sally is now leading an initiative to build a global network of paediatric specialists and connect them with medical staff in areas of conflict and disaster.
 Local and international organisations working in these areas will have access to the Save A Child digital platform and network.
-This innovative approach to paediatric healthcare will support the work of local and international aid agencies helping children with acute and chronic illnesses and helping to bridge the gap that currently exists in paediatric emergency care.
+This innovative approach to paediatric healthcare will support the work of doctors and medics treating children in areas of conflict throughout the world, helping to bridge the gap that currently exists in paediatric emergency care.

 On Aug.
 3, 2014, ISIS militants swept into the Sinjar region of northern Iraq, home to the majority of the world's Yazidis.
 Read more...